shaunabanana/intrigue/README.md

   <a href="https://github.com/shaunabanana/intrigue/releases/tag/v0.1.5">Download Demo (v0.1.5)</a> | <a href="https://github.com/shaunabanana/intrigue/issues">Report Bugs</a>
 </p>

-> Development is underway for a web-based version, with P2P collaborative editing!
+> Binaries now available for Windows, macOS, and Linux.
+Development is underway for a web-based version, with P2P collaborative editing!

 ## What is this?
 Intrigue lets you quickly organize the papers you read alongside your thoughts in a visual & clean manner.